Did we personalize? Assessing personalization by an online reinforcement learning algorithm using resampling: Introduction

-In order to discuss personalization challenges, we focus on the feature \variation.
-This feature takes a value of either 0 or 1 in a given timeslot (remember that there are five timeslots per day) if the user's past 7-day step in that time slot is less or more variable than the average historical data.
+We elaborate our motivating questions of interest for the HeartSteps RL algorithm by first focusing on assessing whether feature \variation is useful for personalization.
+This feature takes a value of either 0 or 1 in a given timeslot (remember that there are five times per day) if the user's past 7-day step in that time slot is less or more variable than the average historical data\footnote{Details on this feature and others are provided further in \cref{tab:state_features}}.
 In \cref{fig:interestingUser}, we illustrate the algorithm's advantage forecasts for two of the 91 users in the study.
 The horizontal axis shows the user's study day, while the vertical axis shows the ``standardized posterior advantage'' of sending an activity suggestion at each time.
 The points on the panels are color-coded based on the value of \variation.
 The standardized posterior advantage at time $t$ is the algorithm's prediction of the advantage of sending an activity suggestion at that time based on pre-time $t$ data on the user.
 Roughly speaking, the advantage is computed by subtracting the posterior means of the rewards for when an activity suggestion is sent versus not sent and then dividing it by the posterior standard deviation of the advantage in the user's current state.
 Furthermore, starting from the 8th day in each of the panels, the standardized advantage also roughly translates into treatment selection probabilities at each time in a monotonic manner (see \cref{rem:std_advg,eq:probability}).

 \paragraph{Interesting type $1$} In panel (a), we observe an intriguing pattern for user $1$.
 The advantage forecasts stay consistently above zero after the initial few days, regardless of any feature's value, including \variation.
 It is tempting to conclude that the RL algorithm personalized quickly for this user, learning that sending activity suggestions is always beneficial in the states experienced by this user.